joelouthan/theologic.us/content/posts/prayers/2020-07-11-daily_prayers.md

 **Lord, what do you want your church to be?
 What have you seen your Bride to be?
 Align me with that!**

 **God, who am I and what is my purpose?**

+**Spirit of the Living God, awaken my heart to fall in love again and again**

 1. **Our relationship with the truth** - *Is there absolute truth or is there just my truth that I have to seek out?* - Where have I pieced together my own truth?
 2. **Suspicion of all authority** - *Is all authority corrupted?
 Is the authority of Jesus corrupted?*